 For all the juice (and wine for Mum & Dad) it’s handy to have a set of picnic glasses that you can store away until next picnic time.

-I really love this Stacking Jug from M&S, as it stores the glasses in the jug when you’re not using them, perfect for my kitchen which always seems to be short of storage.
+I really like this Stacking Jug from Amazon, as it stores the glasses in the jug when you’re not using them, perfect for my kitchen which always seems to be short of storage.

 #5.
 Foldable Chairs

 While your picnic blanket is great for stretching out on and having a snooze on, I do prefer to eat sitting up, so foldable chairs for adults & kids are another handy item on my family picnic list.

 You can set out your picnic blanket and place the chairs around it, which gives people the option of snoozing or sitting as they please.

 #6.
 Drinks Dispenser

 Before you scoff at me, let me tell you I have had so many spills from cartons and juice over the year that a drinks dispenser is on my list to get this year to make it easy and super handy for dispensing e.g. homemade lemonade.

 I think kids would love this drinks dispenser from Amazon, it comes with drink dispenser with reusable ice cubes and would be very handy for picnics, BBQ and even Sunday afternoons in the garden.